Default Tools - Examples¶

 Keys & secrets¶

-Three of the seven need a credential.
+Three of the nine need a credential.
 The launcher's Environment Variables card is the recommended place to set them; the static-variable substring is masked from console.log and from the chat tool-call trace whenever it appears as a full string in the output.

 | Tool | Env var | Where to issue |